heroku/cowboyku/guide/rest_handlers.md

 Meta data
 ---------

-Cowboy will set informative meta values at various points of the execution.
-You can retrieve them using `cowboy_req:meta/{2,3}`.
+Cowboyku will set informative meta values at various points of the execution.
+You can retrieve them using `cowboyku_req:meta/{2,3}`.
 The values are defined in the following table.

 | Meta key   | Details                                              |